EpochModTeam/DayZ-Epoch/Test Build/ReadMe.md

 6. Use the new MPMission from Server Files\MPMissions.

 7. Set verifySignatures = 0; in your test server config.

-Also move your filters out of the BattlEye folder for now or set BattlEye=0;
+8. Use the new BattlEye filters from Server Files\Battleye.

-8. Modify your server and client launch parameters to use 106; instead of 1051;.
+9. Modify your server and client launch parameters to use 106; instead of 1051;.
 In dayz_launcher you can go to the Advanced tab, disable all mods, then set `-mod=@DayZ_Epoch106;`  in Settings > Additional Parameters.

 Current Version: **EpochTest-106-JUNE_05_2016**